AI Governance Charter

 - Clarity of Authority

-It links internal governance with external frameworks like the NIST AI RMF, EU AI Act, OECD AI Principles, and GAO AI Accountability Framework. - Operational Guidance
+Connects internal governance practices to established external frameworks, including the NIST AI RMF, EU AI Act, OECD AI Principles, and the GAO AI Accountability Framework.
+This alignment helps ensure compliance with rapidly evolving regulations while maintaining ethical integrity.
+It also promotes trustworthiness in AI operations, both internally and with external stakeholders. - Operational Guidance

 Authoritative Frameworks That Recommend AI Governance Charters or Equivalents